mjones3/interface-exception-collector-service/backend/recoveredplasmashipping/README.md

 # Reactive Microservice POC

-This project is a proof of concept for a reactive microservice using Spring Boot, PostgreSQL, and Kafka.
+Tetsing modifications This project is a proof of concept for a reactive microservice using Spring Boot, PostgreSQL, and Kafka.
 It includes setup instructions for Rancher Desktop, Tilt, Kubectl, and Helm.

 ## Project Setup